LabhouseMobile/audio_app_landing/content/markdown/tmp/dpa.md

       SUMMARY AI will maintain a Business Continuity and Disaster Recovery plan based on risk.
-Recovery plan are tested at least annually to guarantee that full recovery us possible to meet expected SLA’s.